dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 $ curl -XPOST localhost:8080/admin/backup -d "destination=minio://127.0.0.1:9000/<bucketname>"
 ```

-#### Disabling HTTPS for S3 and Minio backups.
+#### Disabling HTTPS for S3 and Minio backups

 By default, Dgraph assumes the destination bucket is using HTTPS.
-If that's is
+If that is not
-not the case, the backup will fail.
-In order to force Dgraph to use HTTP, add a
+the case, the backup will fail.
+To send a backup to a bucket using HTTP
-query parameter called `secure` to the destination and set it to false.
-So the
+(insecure), set the query parameter `secure=false` with the destination
-example in the section above would become:
+endpoint:

 ```sh
 $ curl -XPOST localhost:8080/admin/backup -d "destination=minio://127.0.0.1:9000/<bucketname>?secure=false"